LehighIAC/ITAC-Automation/README.md

 ## TO COMMIT CHANGES

-make changes in the forked directory
+make changes in vscode inside the GitHub/... folder

-commit changes via github desktop

-go online to github, go to https://github.com/BrushXue/IAC-Automation.git , find the fork
+commit changes (github desktop) and push change (github desktop)

+go to github website and send a pull request WITH comments of proposed changes

+Admin can apporove and merge

 ## Usage
 1. Edit `plant.json5` for general information including energy price